Originally Posted by charlie263

 Jump in both feet.
 The only difference between Backyard and a full comp, is more meat and the time needed to cook it, unless you are following the Flash/High Heat cooking theory.

 You need to be sure that the size you request will support your camper.
 Most comps allow for 20x20 or 20x25 areas, so you may have to pay a bit more for the larger area for the camper.
 It is nice to have something like that around, though, sort of like a hotel room on wheels.
 I have been considering one myself.

-Backwoods Competitor, 2x Big Poppa Smokers UDS, WSM, MC BBQ-60
+Extreme BBQ Trailer, Humphrey's Qube'd Battle Box, Backwoods Competitor, Big Poppa Smokers UDS, WSM, MC BBQ-60

 Thanks to our sponsors: Humphrey's Smokers, Victory Lane BBQ, and Galvinells Meats

 Last edited by Big Ugly's BBQ; 02-17-2010 at 01:50 PM..